pretorh/lfs-notes/steps/5-temp-system.md

 # Finalizing the temp system

-run as root user
+run as root user (at least for the change command, but also for all following that)

 `export LFS=/mnt/lfs`

 ## Cleanup the toolchain

-Stip debug symbols, remove documentation and chage ownership.
+Strip debug symbols, remove documentation and chage ownership.

 see `scripts/5/finalize/cleanup.sh`